RiccardoBianc/QueryAGT/README.md

 Each declaration begins with a keyword for the kind of declared entity: `Process` for processes, `GlobalType` for global types, `Queue` for queues, and `Session` for sessions.
-Declarations inside a `let` block can be mutually recursive.
+Declarations inside a `let` block can be mutually recursive, to handle possibly non-terminating protocols.
 All declared variables are in the global scope.

-The tool performs a rudimentary typechecking, checking that all used variables are declared with the correct type,  e.g., rejecting a declaration block where a process variable is used as a queue.

-Query in interactive mode must contained in a single line.
 Queries correspond to judgments described in the papers.
 In particular:
 * `io-match G|M` checks that the configuration type `G|M` is input/output matching
 * `bounded G` checks that the global type `G` is bounded